Dental Special Month

 The process to have your pet’s teeth cleaned is simple.
 Call to make an appointment.
 Your pet will receive a dental exam along with a blood test and urinalysis to check for any underlying problems.
 The procedure is scheduled for several days later.
 If the tests are normal, a general anesthetic is given.
 By performing a blood test/urinalysis, providing IV fluids and using the safest anesthetics, the risks of anesthesia are minimized.

 Your pet’s teeth are scaled, removing plaque and tartar, and then polished.
 Particular attention is given to “hidden” problems under the gum line.
 Your pet is discharged on the same evening with better smelling breath and, more importantly, a more comfortable mouth.
-The total fee is $397.50 for dogs and $371 for cats.
+The cost ranges from $800- $900 for regular pricing, and $500-600 during our Dental Special Month.

 We gladly offer free examinations for pets adopted from shelters or rescues within the past two months.
 During the course of the exam, we will review medical records and provide further recommendations as needed